 What was built

-fetch.py connects to Google Drive via a service account, recursively scans a shared folder, downloads each PDF, and extracts plain text using PyMuPDF.
+fetch.py connects to Google Drive via a service account, recursively scans a shared folder structure, downloads each PDF, and extracts plain text using PyMuPDF.
 33 PDFs processed, zero skipped.

-index_all.py chunks the extracted text (1,000 words, 200-word overlap), embeds each chunk using OpenAI’s text-embedding-3-small model, and upserts the vectors to a Pinecone serverless index.
+index_all.py chunks the extracted text, embeds each chunk using OpenAI’s text-embedding-3-small model, and upserts the vectors to a Pinecone serverless index.
 83 vectors total.

-query.py provides a CLI test interface for validating retrieval before building the web layer.
+query.py is a CLI test interface for validating retrieval before building the web layer.
+Running queries in the terminal first meant problems with chunking and retrieval could be caught before deploying the web app.

-app.py is a Flask application that embeds incoming questions, retrieves the top 5 matching chunks from Pinecone, passes them as context to GPT-4o-mini, and returns the answer with source document names.
+app.py is a Flask application that embeds incoming questions, expands the query to handle terminology variation, retrieves the top 5 matching chunks from Pinecone, passes them as context to GPT-4o-mini, and returns the answer with source document names.

 Results